GsDevKit/ServiceVM/README.md

 ServiceVM
 =========

-The Service VM is intended to provide example code for creating and using a separate "Service VM" for offloading work that in a Squeak/Pharo Seaside application, you would have forked of a thread to do the work.
+This project provides example code for creating and using a separate GemStone vm for processing long running operations from a Seaside HTTP request.
-See [Porting Application-Specific Seaside Threads to GemStone][6] and [threads within a request (a conversation between Ni/ck Ager and I)][5] for more information.

-The prototypical example would be to obtain a token from an external web-service (i.e., sending an HTTP request to obtain a token or other data).
-You would not want to defer the response to the user in this case, especially if the request can take several minutes to complete (or fail as the case may be).

-## Futures work by Nick Ager
-A Future implementation for Pharo with a package containing two Seaside examples to demonstrate a typical usage scenario.
+As described in [Porting Application-Specific Seaside Threads to GemStone][6], it is not advisable to fork a thread to handle a long running operation in a GemStone vm.
+Several years ago, Nick Ager essentially asked the question:

+> So what do you expect us to do instead?

-Designed to be compatible with a GemStone future implementation.
+to which [I answered with this example][5].
+Nick went on to create [a Future implementation for Pharo ...
+Designed to be compatible with a GemStone future implementation][25].

-The implementation is based on: http://onsmalltalk.com/smalltalk-concurrency-playing-with-futures:

-* Pharo-Future-NickAger.3.mcz
-* Future-Seaside-Examples-NickAger.9.mcz

 ## ServiceVM
 For GLASS the solution is to create a separate Service gem that services performs stashed in an RCQueue.
 RCQueues are conflict free with multiple producers and a single consumer - exactly our case.